Linear Model and Extensions

 and

-we obtain the corresponding results from Poisson and Negative-Binomial regressions.
+I obtain the corresponding results from Poisson and Negative-Binomial regressions, respectively.
 Figure \ref{fig::three regressions} compares the regression coefficients with the associated confidence intervals over time.
 Three regressions give very similar patterns: \ri{incentive_commit} has both short-term and long-term effects, but \ri{incentive} only has short-term effects.

 The left panel of Figure \ref{fig::overdispersion-gym} shows that variances are larger than the means for outcomes from all weeks, and the right panel of Figure \ref{fig::overdispersion-gym} shows the point estimates and confidence intervals of $\theta$ from Negative-Binomial regressions.
 Overall, overdispersion seems an important feature of the data.